 - Pour the jujubes and apple cider into a saucepan and heat them until they start boiling.
-Lower the flame and let it simmer for about 20 minutes.
+Lower the flame and let the mixture simmer for about 20 minutes.

-- Puree the cooked jujubes until it forms a smooth paste.
+- Puree the cooked jujubes until you get a smooth paste.

 - In a big bowl, combine the oats, flour, sugar, baking powder, and salt and mix them with a wooden spoon.

 - Add the butter and stir the mixture until it starts coming together like a dough, without any dry patches.

 - Separate half of the dough and keep it aside for later.